We've created the following answers to questions we receive regularly, we hope they help with the planning of your visit.

 The Dark Sky Experience is indoors, 45 minutes and operates during the day, making it a great family option for those with young children.
 There are no age restrictions on this tour and under 5's are free.

-Please let us know your accessibility requirements when booking and we will endeavour to make special arrangements for your experience.
+Please let us know your accessibility requirements when booking and we will endeavor to make special arrangements for your experience.

 The Crater Experience is a wonderful introductory experience to stargazing in Takapō (Tekapo).
 Stargazing takes place at Cowan’s private observatory in a purpose-built crater, which limits light pollution and provides extra protection from the wind.
-In case of adverse weather, the ticket will be changed to a Virtual Stargazing Experience with the corresponding partial refund (see our Terms and Conditions).
 The Crater Experience is particularly recommended for anyone who may have special access requirements.
 This tour is 1 hour 15 mins in duration, including transport time.

 The Summit Experience is New Zealand’s premier stargazing tour, with stargazing taking place from the Summit of Mount John, home to the world leading research facility the University of Canterbury Mount John Observatory.
 At 1,029m above sea-level this tour offers 360 panoramic views across the skies of the Mackenzie basin.
 This tour is 1hour 45mins in length, including transport time.